jcbrinfo/bakfile/README.md

-1. Make sure the content of `src/tk.backfile_users/root/rsync-users`, `src/tk.backfile_users/root/ssh-auth-keys/` and `compose` is the same as it was during the last install/build (the last invokation of `make… install` or `make upgrade`).
+1. Make sure the content of `src/tk.backfile_users/root/rsync-users`, `src/tk.backfile_users/root/ssh-auth-keys/` and `compose` is the same as it was during the last install/build (the last invocation of `make… install` or `make upgrade`).
 This ensures that the same settings and user list will be reapplied during the rebuild.